eapesa/development-starter-pack/README.md

 #### Postman

-Postman is a REST API client.
-This tool is very useful for testing REST APIs that you will develop.
-For one, it stores all your HTTP Requests.
+Postman is an HTTP client for conducting HTTP requests.
+This tool is very useful for testing HTTP requests that you will develop.
+For one, it stores all your HTTP requests.
 For a brief discussion on HTTP and REST APIs, you may read this [article](https://enterprise-confluence.asurion.com/display/TS/Understanding+HTTP).

 Download Postman [here](https://www.getpostman.com/downloads/).